Professor of History and Chair of the History Department

 Henry Watterson and the New South: The Politics of Empire, Free Trade, and Globalization.
 (Lexington: University Press of Kentucky, 2006),

-“Reimagined Old Time Music Cultures in the Trainhopping Punk Rock South,” in Shawn Chandler Bingham and Lindsey Freeman, eds., The Bohemian South (by invitation, submitted and forthcoming, University of North Carolina Press, 2015)
+“Reimagined Old Time Music Cultures in the Trainhopping Punk Rock South,” in Shawn Chandler Bingham and Lindsey Freeman, eds., The Bohemian South (forthcoming, University of North Carolina Press, 2017)

 “Ethnographic and Folkloristic Study of Popular Culture,” in Gary Burns, ed., A Companion to Popular Culture ( Wiley-Blackwell, 2016), 49-62.

 “Trade, Finance, and Globalization (1980s-present),” in Thomas Zeiler and Robert Wright, eds., The CQ Guide to U.S. Economic Policy (CQ Press/Sage Publications, 2014): 243-255.